 Biography: Bart Epstein is President and CEO of the nonprofit Jefferson Education Exchange, and is a Research Associate Professor at the University of Virginia Curry School of Education.
 In these roles, Bart helps to lead a national movement to support educators and institutional leaders who seek to make better informed decisions about educational technologies.

 Friday, March 22

 Dr. Lynn M. Gangone, AACTE President & CEO

-Dr. Lynn M. Gangone is a seasoned education leader with association, agency, and campus-based leadership experience.
+Biography: Dr. Lynn M. Gangone is a seasoned education leader with association, agency, and campus-based leadership experience.
 As a faculty member, campus senior administrator, association executive, and lobbyist and policy analyst, Gangone brings a unique perspective to her work.
 She began her career in education working on Carl Perkins Vocational Equity grants, working through the New York State Education Department, and later, New Jersey, developing and delivering PK-12 professional development to teachers and guidance counselors.
 Later, as vice president of the Maryland Independent College and University Association, she led the association’s academic policy and related lobbying work, with specific oversight of teacher education and education accreditation.
 She has held faculty appointments at two colleges of education, the George Washington University Graduate School of Education and Human Development (DC) as a visiting professor, and a full professor (clinical)at the University of Denver’s Morgridge College of Education.